220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 -   Primary key: denotes that this column is a primary key
 -   Foreign key: denotes that this column is pointing to an attribute on another table
 -   Default: creates a default value if now is given

-# Other Notible Keywords

--   WHERE : used to narrow the query results of your SELECT statement
--   ORDER BY : used to sort data returned by a SELECT statement by a specific row
--   GROUP BY : used to group rows by a column and perform an aggregate function on them
--   HAVING : similar to the WHERE clause, but used in conjunction with an aggregate function

 ## Transactions